-If you’ve been following the latest drama series on Yabla French, Plus belle la vie, you know that Zoé has been fighting to prove her father Stéphane’s innocence after he was identified as a murder suspect.
-In the most recent episode, Stéphane asks Zoé how she’s holding up when she comes to visit him in prison:
+In the French drama series Plus belle la vie the character Zoé has been fighting to prove her father Stéphane’s innocence after he was identified as a murder suspect.
+In one episode Stéphane asks Zoé how she’s holding up when she comes to visit him in prison:

 J'ai eu une chance terrible cette année.